shaheerdba/hana-recovery-status/README.md

 # SAP HANA Recovery Status Check Script (a.k.a rstat)
 ## A script to display the SAP HANA Recovery progress
 ### DESCRIPTION:
 The hana-recovery-status (a.k.a **rstat**) is a house keeping script for SAP HANA.
-It can be used to clean.
-It can be used to display realtime recovery status from the shell prompt itself, without having the need of finding the information from backup.log
+It can be used to display realtime recovery status from the bash prompt itself, without having the need of finding the information from backup.log

 ### DISCLAIMER:
 ANY USAGE OF rstat ASSUMES THAT YOU HAVE UNDERSTOOD AND AGREED THAT: